Kunalyerunkar/orangecheesepizza/README.md

 - React Query for data fetching
 - Zustand for state management
 - React Router for navigation
-- Clerk for authentication
+- Custom authentication with JWT

 ### Backend

 - Node.js with Express
 - MongoDB with Mongoose
-- JWT for API authentication
+- JWT for authentication
 - Cloudinary for image storage
 - Multer for file uploads